tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/网络与安全/管理云数据库安全组_intl_en.md

 >!Currently, security groups can be configured only for **TencentDB for MySQL instances in VPC**.

 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb).
-In the instance list, click an instance ID/name or **Manage** in the **Operation** column to access the instance management page.
+In the instance list, click an instance ID or **Manage** in the **Operation** column to access the instance management page.
 2. On the **Security Group** tab, click **Configure Security Group**.
 3. In the pop-up dialog box, select the security group to be bound and click **OK**.